Dialogs in Dynamics 365

 Input Argument: works only with dialogs that are running as a Child Process.
 They are useful in situations where you’d like to transfer data from a parent dialog to a child dialog.

-Microsoft Dynamics CRM dialogs can query data from your CRM organization, and the data returned in a query can be used in prompts and responses.
-You can use this method when the values are stored as CRM records.
+Microsoft Dynamics 365 dialogs can query data from your CRM organization, and the data returned in a query can be used in prompts and responses.
+You can use this method when the values are stored as Microsoft Dynamics 365 records.
 There are several advantages to doing this:

 - You won’t have to type as much